-Mortgage servicers collect and process payments from homeowners, as well as handle loss mitigation applications and foreclosures for defaulted loans.
+Mortgage servicers collect and process payments from homeowners, as well as handle loss mitigation (foreclosure avoidance) applications and foreclosures for defaulted loans.
 However, mortgage servicers often make grievous errors when it comes to managing homeowners’ accounts.
-Read on to learn about common abuses perpetrated by the mortgage servicing industry, as well as about the independent foreclosure review and national mortgage settlement, which occurred in response to those bad practices.
+Read on to learn about common abuses and errors perpetrated by the mortgage servicing industry.

 To fully understand the serious problems that can occur in the mortgage servicing industry, you must first understand the players involved in a residential mortgage loan.